facebookresearch/audioseal/README.md

 # :gear: Models

+You can find all the model checkpoints on the [Hugging Face Hub](https://huggingface.co/facebook/audioseal).
 We provide the checkpoints for the following models:

 - [AudioSeal Generator](src/audioseal/cards/audioseal_wm_16bits.yaml).
   It takes as input an audio signal (as a waveform), and outputs a watermark of the same size as the input, that can be added to the input to watermark it.